canopy-js/canopy-js/README.md

 The first paragraph node of the file represents the topic of that file, and all subsequent paragraph nodes are subtopics of that topic.

-Paragraph nodes or notes can span multiple lines connected by single newline characters and still be considered one unit, so long as you do not use a double newline, indicating a new paragraph or note.
+Paragraph nodes or notes can span multiple lines connected by single newline characters and still be considered one unit, so long as you do not use a double newline, which indicates a new paragraph or note.
 For example:

 ```
 Topic 1: This is the paragraph for Topic 1.